cohitre/myron-marston/static/dev-blog/_posts/2011-12-08-vcr-2-0-0-rc-released.md

 The old [`use_vcr_cassette`
 macro](https://www.relishapp.com/myronmarston/vcr/docs/test-frameworks/usage-with-rspec-macro)
 still works.
-The primary difference is that the macro uses a single cassette for all examples in an example group, while the metadata uses a single cassette for each individual example.
+The primary difference is that the macro uses the same cassette for each example in an example group, while the metadata uses a different cassette for each individual example.

-## `define_cassette_placeholder`

 ## Exclusive cassettes

+VCR has always allowed you to "nest" cassettes; for example, you may use a cassette for an entire cucumber scenario and then also use a cassette in an individual step definition.
+When you do this, requests may be handled by an HTTP interaction from the outer cassette if there is not an HTTP interaction from the inner cassette that matches.

+If you do not want to allow the matching to "fall through" to the outer cassette you can use the new `:exclusive` option:

+{% gist 1446331 exclusive_cassette.rb %}

+## VCR 2.0.0 Final

+I plan to release VCR 2.0.0 final in a couple of weeks.
+Please give the RC a try and give me feedback!